 Oh!
 People say, “All are welcome here!”
 So what’s the point of this super detailed elaborate blog post?
 End of discussion right?
 All are welcome here!

 Well, just because we SAY we are one thing, doesn’t automatically make it true.
-If our actions do not match our words, then the statements we boldly pronounce all the time tends to lose their credibility.
+If our actions do not match our words, then the statements we boldly pronounce all the time tend to lose their credibility.
 Our words are a good place to start, but it’s our ACTIONS that show what we are really about.
 And up until this moment, we haven’t exactly been inclusive as a community.

 Have you attended a vanlife gathering?
 How many people of color did you see?
 The number compared to white people was severely skewed, wasn’t it?
 A sea of white people with the occasional brown person mixed in, doing their best to feel comfortable.

 Have you scrolled through #vanlife on Instagram, or checked out a large reshare account, or searched “van life” on Youtube?
 How many black or brown people did you see?
 Did you see any at all without specifically searching for them?